miikanissi/dotfiles/README.md

     git --work-tree $HOME --git-dir $HOME/dotfiles submodule update --init git --work-tree $HOME --git-dir $HOME/dotfiles config --local status.showUntrackedFiles no

-Alternatively you can clone the repository with submodules and move the files manually.
+Alternatively, you can clone the repository with submodules and move the files manually.

-To install all of my packages you can run my installation script:
+To install all of my packages, you can run my installation script:

     ./.local/bin/install_programs.sh